 How to make apple butter in crockpot?
 Stovetop?

-- Spread– On breads, bagels, muffin, scones, biscuits.
+- Spread- On breads, bagels, pancake muffins, scones, biscuits.

-- Filling- In cakes, cupcakes, cinnamon rolls, pies, tarts.
+- Filling- In cakes, yellow cupcakes, cinnamon rolls, pies, tarts.

-- Topping– On pancakes, waffles, crepes, oatmeal, ice cream.
+- Topping- On buttermilk pancakes, waffles, crepes, oatmeal, ice cream.

-- Flavor enhancer- To give smoothies, teas, coffees, milkshakes and other drinks an apple kick.
+- Flavor enhancer- To give smoothies, chai teas, coffees, milkshakes and other drinks an apple kick.

 - Cook overnight- Since you are cooking "long and slow" for 12 hours, just dumping everything in the crockpot before going to bed and enjoy it in the morning for breakfast.